nobleprogterraform/applied-ai-with-python/8-Introduction-To-Machine-Learning/8-1-Introduction-To-Machine-Learning-Section/Introduction.md

 - So, after all that, we'll revisit linear regression to combine everything that we've discovered already
 - for machine learning ideas for a final project exercise.

-### 7. Upcoming Sections Structure
-- So the upcoming sections are kind of split into three separate parts,
-- where we're gonna have a quick introduction to linear regression,
-- and then we'll take a step aside and talk about things like performance metrics, feature engineering, and cross-validation,
-- then come back and cap it all off with a linear regression project.
-- So, the first couple of sections in the machine learning lectures, they're gonna be slightly different,
-- but after that, we'll start with the standardized version for every other algorithm.

 ### 8. Transition to Use Cases
 - Okay, so let's go ahead and continue by starting to understand why we even use machine learning to begin with,